Hesamtht/Link-finder/README.md

 🔗 Link Finder
-A Python tool for bug bounty hunters to extract and analyze links from web pages, designed to uncover endpoints, hidden APIs, and potential vulnerabilities. 🚀
+A Python tool for Pentesting to extract and analyze links from web pages, designed to uncover endpoints, hidden APIs, and potential vulnerabilities. 🚀
 ✨ Features

 🔍 Extracts links from HTML, JavaScript, and other web content.